Hi there! Glad you’ve popped over to my about page. Let me share a little more about myself 🙂

 I am very lucky to have a loving, generous, and supportive family.
 My mom (Robin), dad (Tony), brother (Chris), and I are all very close.
 We all have very different personalities, but we all like to be goofy and laugh – a lot.
 My mom and I are super close, just in case, you haven’t noticed lol.
 We love cooking and baking, shopping for beautiful kitchen gadgets and dinnerware, and spending time together.
 My dad and I enjoy Seinfeld.
 We are always making Seinfeld references – I’m sure you’ll hear a few on this blog too (wink-wink).
 My brother and I are dedicated board gamers.
 We love the nontraditional style games such as Small World, 7 Wonders, Cyclades, Last Will, Ticket to Ride, and, of course, Settlers of Catan (the gateway game) – just to name a few.

-Probably something you don’t hear people say very often, “I am a professional bellydancer.”
-It’s true; I have been professionally bellydancing for over 10 years.
+Probably something you don’t hear people say very often, “I am a retired professional bellydancer.”
+It’s true; I bellydanced at many Middle Eastern restaurants and weddings for many years.
 I fell in love with bellydancing, and enjoy the creative outlet, culture, and the beauty of this dance.
 Not to mention, belly dancing is a lot of fun!
 I have made some incredible friendships through this beautiful art form, and I am thankful to be doing something that I love.

 5. I’m a professional photographer & graphic designer